 From a high-level perspective, we will handle immutable emails differently from mutable mailboxes and flags.
 Immutable data can be stored directly on Garage, as we do not fear reading an outdated value.
 For mutable data, we cannot store them directly in Garage.
 Instead, we choose to store a log of operations.
 Each client then applies this log of operation locally to rebuild its local state.

-During this design phase, we noted that the S3 API semantic was too limited for us, so we introduced a second API, K2V, to have more flexibility.
+During this internals phase, we noted that the S3 API semantic was too limited for us, so we introduced a second API, K2V, to have more flexibility.

-K2V is designed to store and fetch small values in batches, it uses 2 different keys: one to spread the data on the cluster (
+K2V is internalsed to store and fetch small values in batches, it uses 2 different keys: one to spread the data on the cluster (

 P), and one to sort linked data on the same node (

 Having data on the same node allows for more efficient queries among this data.

 For performance reasons, we plan to introduce 2 optimizations.
 First, we store an email summary in K2V that allows fetching multiple entries at once.
 Second, we also store checkpoints of the logs in S3 to avoid keeping and replaying all the logs each time a client starts a session.
 We have the following data handled by Garage: